 While investigating the claims of residents in Eight MIle, the National Community Reinvestment Coalition (NCRC) discovered that an all-electric property had a gas leak along with the continued mercaptan issue.
 The homeowner had complained about a strong gas odor beginning in 2012.
 It took the gas company four years to cap a gas pipe on the property.

-In October 2017, NCRC and the South Alabama Center for Fair Housing against Mobile Gas, Sempra Energy and Spire Energy, which purchased Mobile Gas in 2016.
+In October 2017, NCRC and the South Alabama Center for Fair Housing filed a fair housing complaint with the U.S. Department of Housing and Urban Development (HUD) against Mobile Gas, Sempra Energy and Spire Energy, which purchased Mobile Gas in 2016.
 HUD has yet to rule on the complaint.

 What’s Next: While we await a ruling from HUD, NCRC and the South Alabama Center for Fair Housing are evaluating other legal options to secure compensation for the people of Eight Mile.